nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * Make `StudentRecord` mutable.

-    This was the original design of `StudentRecord` which made sense at the time because a student's record would be frequently updated for marking of attendnace and awarding of class participation scores.
+    This was the original design of `StudentRecord` which made sense at the time because a student's record would be frequently updated for marking of attendance and awarding of class participation scores.
 However, the JavaFX `ObservableList` interface is **not notified when contained objects are modified**, only when objects were added or deleted.
 This resulted in a bug where the GUI will not show the changes made when a student record was updated.
 In the end, it was decided that `StudentRecord` should be immutable to fix this bug.